Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Introduction

 In this Manuscript, we bring forward that superconducting topological semimetals (STSs) provide a playground for observing the quantization of the total superfluid stiffness due to the nontrivial topology in their normal phase.
 To transparently present the above result and set the stage for the search of topological superfluid responses in ge\-ne\-ral, we here put forward a new approach for the inve\-stigation of the superfluid stiffness.
 In particular, we propose to equivalently define the superfluid stiffness tensor elements $D_{ij}=D_{ji}$ as the coefficients which relate the charge current components $J_i(\bm{r})$ to the spatial derivatives of the superconducting phase $\phi(\bm{r})$, through the relation:

 \noi with $i,j=x,y,z$ for 3D systems.
 The above relation is expressed in a unit system where the reduced Planck constant $\hbar$ and the electric charge unit $e$ are set to unity.

 We focus on metals and semimetals which preserve time-reversal symmetry (TRS), and also experience conventional spin-singlet superconductivity.
 The combination of these two features ensures that there exists a full gap in their ener\-gy spectrum and, in turn, that the current can be obtained by assu\-ming that the phase varies slowly in space.
 This alternative, but fully equivalent point of view, lies in the core of the adia\-ba\-tic approach proposed here. \PK{Using our framework, each superfluid stif\-fness element $D_{ij}$ is expressed as a pro\-duct of the normal phase group velocity ope\-ra\-tor $\hat{\upsilon}_i(\bm{p})$ and a Berry curvature operator $\hat{\cal F}_{p_j\phi}(\epsilon,\bm{p},\phi)$ which is defined in a synthetic space spanned by the ener\-gy $\epsilon$, the momentum $p_j$, and the phase $\phi$.
 Our reformulation reveals that, while the ele\-ments of the superfluid stif\-fness tensor are not in ge\-ne\-ral to\-po\-lo\-gi\-cal invariant quantities, they can still take quantized values for STSs.
 The quantization in the situa\-tions of interest stems from the presence of monopoles in the synthetic Berry curvature mentioned above.
-We remark that the quantization discussed here is not universal, i.e., while the superlfuid stiffness is proportional to a to\-po\-lo\-gi\-cal invariant, its ``quantum" is in units which involve a material dependent constant.
-Nonetheless, our accompanying work~\cite{WJA} shows that such quantization effects remain present for weak uncorrelated disorder.}
+We remark that the quantization discussed here is not universal, i.e., while the superlfuid stiffness is proportional to a to\-po\-lo\-gi\-cal invariant, its ``quantum" is in units which involve a material dependent constant. {Our companion work shows that the quantization is robust against weak uncorrelated disorder while, in 2D, it additionally results in a universal topological quantum admittance effect~\cite{WJA}.}}

 In what follows, we first motivate our adia\-ba\-tic approach, subsequently formulate it, and finally apply it to a variety of SCs defined in different spatial dimensions.
 We focus on SCs which in their normal phase can be metallic, or, semimetallic featuring to\-po\-lo\-gi\-cal band touching points (BTPs).
 Among others, this work provides further support to Ref.~\onlinecite{WJA}, wherein which, the adia\-ba\-tic approach presented here in detail, was first introduced.
 We remind the reader that in Ref.~\onlinecite{WJA} we provide a trans\-pa\-rent explanation for the predicted quantization of the superfluid stif\-fness in bulk superconducting graphene~\cite{KopninSoninPRL,KopninSoninPRB,KopninLayers,Peltonen}, in terms of the nontrivial topological properties of the STS which stem from the Dirac BTP.